The Napa Wine Project

 Incidentally, Charlie also played an early instrumental role in Duckhorn Vineyards – founder Dan Duckhorn used to work for Charlie at Crocker Associates – and was personally involved in overseeing Vineyard Technical Services.
 Charlie also was involved in helping Dan acquire the first Duckhorn property off of Lodi Lane in St. Helena.

-Starr’s meeting with Charlie was originally in regards to a misunderstanding about purchasing fruit.
+Starr’s meeting with Charlie was originally in regard to a misunderstanding about purchasing fruit.
 Pam had visited his vineyards previously while working for Spottswoode; Charlie heard about this and invited her down to his office in San Francisco under the impression that she wanted to purchase grapes from his property.
 The result of their 3-hour meeting was that they were going to jointly start a winery with the Crocker Ranch providing the grapes.

 The property is 100 acres total of which about 85 are planted to vines.
 Production hovers around merely 2500 cases – as they only use a small portion of grapes from the property for the Crocker & Starr wines.
 The majority of fruit is sold to other premium Napa Valley wineries.